igor47/blog/_posts/2012-08-12-handle-passwords-with-keychain.md

 I considred [1password][1password], but playing with Keychain, which ships with OS X, I found out it does all I need from a password manager.
 No need for any browser extensions or app store purchases.
 It's all built in to OS X.
-Simply understanding how "Save Password" works in my browser was enough to solve my problem.
+Simply understanding how "Save Password" works in the browser is enough to solve the problem.

 Safari and Chrome both save and fetch passwords from Keychain.
-You want to have the encrypted keychain you'll store all your passwords in backed up.
+You want to have the encrypted keychain whcih you'll store all your passwords in backed up.
 I store it in my Dropbox.
 You can find the default keychain at `~/Library/Keychains/login.keychain`.
 Once you've moved it to your Dropbox, open `Keychain Access` and add it from the file menu.
 Most of your passwords will